-- Put yourself in the interviewer’s point of view.
+- Put yourself in the interviewer’s shoes and see it from their point of view.
 They are looking for someone dynamic, impressive and confident; make sure you show these traits.

 Top tip: Read up on the firm you’re being interviewed by and look at all online resources, including social media and Google/Bing.